ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_REPL_OLD_COLUMNS\_

-SYS_REPL_OLD_COLUMNS\_ stores information about columns that are currently replicated by the replication sender thread.
+This meta table is for storing information about columns that are currently replicated by the replication Sender thread.

 | Column name          | Type          | Description                                                  |
 | -------------------- | ------------- | ------------------------------------------------------------ |